ren3zo/exoix/README.md

 ## Showcase

-Below is a curated selection of websites using Lanyard right now, check them out!
+Below is a curated selection of websites using Exoix right now, check them out!
 Some of them will only show an activity when they're active.

 - [alistair.sh](https://alistair.sh)
 - [eggsy.xyz](https://eggsy.xyz)